Lukebrannigan57/brannigan-schlie_wedding_2022.github.io/README.md

 # Brannigan-Schlie Wedding 2022

 #### Welcome to our wedding site!
 This will be the hub for announcements and information for our friends and family.
-We know a lof of people are coming from far-away places, so hopefully this will make your trip planning a bit easier.
+We know a lof of people are coming from faraway places, so hopefully this will make your trip planning a bit easier.
 The wedding is July 23rd, 2022, at the Beverly Mansion in Marengo, Ohio.
 We are putting together a pretty rockin' party, if we do say so ourselves.
 Be prepared for lots of dancing, a little karaoke, a tiny art project, and a few surprises!

 #### Be sure to check back in the next couple of months for more info about our pre-party and after-party!
 You can make a whole weekend out of celebrating our nuptials :-D